 The dimensions of the inner gating connecting the flange bodies for such castings are determined based on production experience.
 If the flange diameter is greater than 500mm, the width of the inner gating is 1/6 to 1/5 of the flange diameter, and the height of the inner gating is 1/3 to 1/4 of the flange diameter.
 If the flange diameter is less than 200mm, the width of the inner gating is 1.5/5 to 2/5 of the flange diameter, and the height of the inner gating is 1/4 to 1/5 of the flange diameter.

-The pouring and shrinking system of the gate valve body is basically the same as that of the ball valve and butterfly valve, but two issues are emphasized here.
+he pouring and shrinking system of the gate valve body shares similarities with those of ball and butterfly valves, yet two distinct aspects deserve emphasis.

 Sluice Valve body